 You can also keep a propane generator for a long time without using it since liquid propane doesn’t lose its quality over time.
-When comparing both fuel sources based on longevity, it’s more of a tie.
+When comparing both fuel sources based on longevity, it’s more or less a tie.

 If your generator is going to be lying idle for the most part, you may have to choose your fuel source carefully.

-Most generators that are powered by gasoline or diesel tend to get choked up and have difficulty starting up.
+Most generators that are powered by gasoline or diesel tend to get choked up and have difficulty starting.
 Even natural gas generators take a lot of effort to start up, especially in cold weather.

 On the other hand, propane gas generators easily start in any condition, regardless of the weather or how long it has been sitting idle.
 This makes it one of the most suitable fuel sources for standby generators and for cold conditions.

 #4 Operating Noise

 When you turn on a generator, you’re actually powering up an engine!
 So there’s going to be noise, whether you like it or not (mostly not).

 Some generators are less noisy than others, though.
 Propane generators are much quieter than natural gas generators.

 You don’t want to become a part-time technician, do you?
 So consider the level of maintenance you’ll have to put up with.